amit407/3d_printed_classification/README.md

 - The test set of 300 images is too small to distinguish the models statistically.
 McNemar's test would be the appropriate comparison, since all models are evaluated on identical images.
 - Different numbers of trainable parameters were unfrozen per architecture, so the comparison is not purely architectural.

+## Authors

+- **Yuval Shaanan** — implementation and fine-tuning of ResNet50 and DenseNet121, inference pipeline. project presentation.
+- **Amit Shraga** — implementation and fine-tuning of VGG16, cross-model comparison and evaluation. project report.

 ## Acknowledgements